christine-contreras/react-nationalparks/README.md

 # State Adventures: A National Parks React App

-Perfect Date is a one-page app that pulls aggregate weather data so you can plan and save dates when weather historically looks good.
 State Adventures is a one-page app that pulls national parks information and campgrounds by state so you can plan your next outdoor adventure.

 - Search National Parks by state